Virtual tour of Hampshire and Wiltshire

 My proposed route weaves a trail through two Areas of Outstanding Natural Beauty and a National Park, and on this occasion is linear rather than circular in form.
 An ideal place to start is Flaxlands Fishery in the north of Wiltshire.
 One of the Club’s newest CL venues, it is situated just 10 minutes from Junction 16 on the M4, yet is a peaceful spot where you can relax and take in views of the two fishing lakes and the splendid landscape beyond.

 Those longing to experience the freedom of the great outdoors once more will be pleased to learn they are on the fringes of the North Wessex Downs AONB – the third largest in Britain.
-Straddling the counties of Berkshire, Oxfordshire, Hampshire and Wiltshire, it provides woodland and meadowland for countless wildlife species and is home to 520 Scheduled Monuments (nationally important archaeological sites or historic buildings), not to mention 4,000 listed buildings, including Highclere Castle (the setting for Downton Abbey), and no fewer than eight white chalk horses.
+Straddling the counties of Berkshire, Oxfordshire, Hampshire and Wiltshire, it provides woodland and meadowland for countless wildlife species and is home to 520 Scheduled Monuments (nationally important archaeological sites or historic buildings), not to mention 4,000 listed buildings, including one of England's top castles in Highclere Castle (the setting for Downton Abbey), and no fewer than eight white chalk horses.

 Highclere Castle is one of 4,000 listed buildings within the North Wessex Downs AONB